 LISS training is essentially what it sounds like: a low-intensity cardio workout that lasts for typically 30-60 minutes spent at 50-65 percent of your max heart rate.
 Instead of pushing yourself for short bursts of intense work, you push yourself for exertion over a longer, continuous period of time.
 Though HITT is known to fire your metabolism and increase muscle mass and strength, LISS is known to help posture, eliminate pain, build endurance, and ultimately achieve longevity in fitness training.

 “During HIIT, you are spiking your heart rate up really high and letting it recover.
-The goal is to increase calorie burn after your workouts and the true work actually comes in the rest periods of HIIT work,” says Caroline Pilcher, Tier X Coach at Equinox.
+The goal is to increase calorie burn after your workouts and the true work actually comes in the rest periods of HIIT work,” says Pilcher.
 “With LISS you keep your heart rate at a steady rate the whole time.
 The calorie burn happens during.”

-“When you’re in an anaerobic state [like HIIT], you can fuel that exercise with carbohydrates, the most natural form of energy, so your body is going to pull on that fuel exercise,” says Jeff Douse, founder and owner of RacePace in Houston, Texas.
+“When you’re in an anaerobic state [like HIIT], you will fuel that exercise primarily with carbohydrates, the most readily available form of energy, so your body is going to pull on that to fuel anaerobic exercise,” says Jeff Douse, founder and owner of RacePace in Houston, Texas.
 But when doing a LISS exercise, your body will pull on fat for its primary source of energy.

 Who Can Benefit From LISS?